Movie Review: Angamaly Diaries on Netflix

 The story revolves around the childhood and subsequent adulthood of Vincent Pepe.
-After growing up amidst the gang wars of his hometown, Angamaly, he forms an entrepreneurial squad and ends up on the wrong side of law being charged for a murder that he did not commit, at least not intentionally.
-Along with this, the narrative of his love life also continues as he matures into a marriageable age.
+After growing up amidst the gang wars of his hometown, Angamaly, he forms an entrepreneurial squad and ends up on the wrong side of the law being charged for a murder that he did not commit, at least not intentionally.
+Along with this, the narrative of his love life also continues as he matures into marriageable age.

 The story has been able to entrap the essence of the place and culture, it talks about.
 We get to see the societal living of people in Angamaly, which is a town in South India.
-The narrative has a perfect mix of action, drama and romance.
+The narrative has a perfect mix of action, drama, and romance.

 It’s almost as if we get to be a part of the culture in its most authentic form, without any dramatic fabrications.
 Though the story has abrupt overlaps in between, especially when we talk about the romantic narrative of Vincent’s love affairs before finally getting together with the love of his life.
-Other than this, the story runs smoothly, delivering all the intricate flavours of Vincent’s life and it’s struggles.
+Other than this, the story runs smoothly, delivering all the intricate flavors of Vincent’s life and its struggles.

 The film has been directed really well, which enables us to understand the complexities of the narrative with ease.
 The milieu established, compliments the direction and writing of the film.
 The last scene, which also marks the last fight before Vincent finally decides to leave the town for good, has been played brilliantly on the screen.

 The film deserves its critical acclamation for its realistic and raw making.
 The film is thus naturalistic and realistic in its display.
-It thus hits the audience with its beautiful views, perfectly fitting music and naturalistic performance by the actors.
+It thus hits the audience with its beautiful views, perfectly fitting music, and naturalistic performance by the actors.
 Over the top, all this is mixed in the right potion by the virtue of a brilliant direction.

 Antony Varghese has done a great job, playing Vincent Pepe.
 He is able to do justice with the character, right from the beginning of his confusions followed by his unstable love life, the unintentional murder, and the finale of his time in the town of Angamaly.